Your Mission: Food, Resources, and Reconnaissance

 I usually prefer space that’s a little elevated because it provides a better view of the surroundings, but it’s perfectly possible to create a protected space just about anywhere.
 You may even decide to go a little hybrid, building a house that’s both tunneled into a hill and extending outside.

-So, what can we build on this site?
-Let me show you a basic structure (see Figure 3.9).
+So what can we build on this site?
+Let me show you a basic structure.
 It takes 34 cobblestone blocks dug out of the first shelter and 12 wood blocks for the roof obtained by cutting down the 3 trees that were occupying the site.

-FIGURE 3.9 The layout for a small cobblestone cabin using a total of 46 blocks, roof not shown.
-The sharp-eyed will notice it can be reduced in width one space further, but for the sake of four blocks, that would feel just a little too claustrophobic.
+FIGURE 3.8 The layout for a small cobblestone cabin using a total of 46 blocks, roof not shown.
+The sharp-eyed will notice it can be reduced in width one space further, but for the sake of four blocks, that would feel a little claustrophobic.

 Building a wall even two blocks high can take a little bit of fancy footwork.
 Some basic techniques help: